vitobotta/hetzner-k3s/README.md

 ___
 ## Getting Started - Installation

+**WIP**: this will be updated soon as I have rewritten the tool in Crystal.
+So these instructions are still referring to the previous version written in Ruby.

 Before using the tool, be sure to have kubectl installed as it's required to install some software in the cluster to provision load balancers/persistent volumes and perform k3s upgrades.